 ¾ cup white whole wheat flour

-In a mixer, cream together the butter and sugar.
+In a mixer, cream together the butter and sugar on medium to medium-high for about 2 minutes.
 Add the vanilla.
-Mix in the flours, salt, lemon juice and lemon zest.
+Slowly mix in the flours, salt, lemon juice and lemon zest.
 Finally, mix in the rosemary.
 Form the dough into a ball, wrap in plastic wrap and refrigerate for at least 30 minutes.

-Preheat the oven to 350 degrees F. Roll the dough into a little larger than 1 inch balls.
+Preheat the oven to 350 degrees F. Roll the dough into about 1 inch balls, maybe just a little larger.
 Place on an ungreased cookie sheet.
-Flatten the cookies slightly and make a small indentation in the center.
+Flatten the cookies slightly and make a small indentation in the center with your thumb.
 Fill the spot with about 1/8 to ¼ tsp of jam.
 Be carefully not to fill the space too full or it will bake out of the cookie.

 Bake for about 12 minutes or until the cookies are firm and slightly browned.
-Cool before serving to allow the jam to set.
-Makes about 18 cookies.
+Let cool on the baking pan for about 2 minutes and carefully transfer to a cooling rack to allow the jam to set before serving.